Sn4kez/4-check/README.md

 [Stripe](https://stripe.com/) - Payment was handled by stripe.
 [Sendgrid](https://sendgrid.com) - E-Mail logistics were handled by sendgrid.
 [PDF Generator API](https://pdfgeneratorapi.com) - PDF Generation was handled by PDF Generator API

+### Setup Instructions for Backend Code

+Before installing the 4-check Backend please make sure that you fulfil general lumen requirements ([see here](https://lumen.laravel.com/docs/5.6)).

+1. Clone Backend Branch from this repository to your server
+2. Setup a Database (for example postgres or mysql)
+3. Copy .env.example and rename it to .env
+`cp .env.example .env`
+4. Make sure that your .env file contains all needed configuration information
+5. Install dependencies
+`composer install`
+6. Generate application key
+`artisan key:generate`
+7. Migrate database structure
+`artisan migrate` or `artisan migrate:fresh`
+8. Set up passport and add clients to .env file `artisan passport:install`

+If you want to see what other options you have with artisan use:
+`artisan list`